Animadversio/Animadversio.github.io/_academic_notes/Note on ShapeCollage.md

 First, generate interest point graph, by the method above.

 1. They match the SIFT descriptor of all the extracted patches and the stored patches.
 Using criterion for Euclidean distance in feature space to find the most similar patches.
-2. Do PCA to dimen-reduce the patches and find the most dominant directions (20-30)
+2. Do PCA to dimension-reduce the patches and find the most dominant directions (20-30)
 3. Find the most diverse $D$ patches as candidates.

 ### Globalization

-Use standard Max-Mean Loopy belief propagtion on a Markov Random Field Network.
+Use standard Max-Mean Loopy belief propagation on a Markov Random Field Network.